caleb-kemboi/Qstn-2/README.md

 MathNet.Numerics.Statistics;

 Start the application:
-You should expect the following output:
+You should expect the following Output: